Lumsden's Horse

 Lord Curzon, Viceroy and Governor General of India placed a memorial tablet in St.Paul's Cathedral, Calcutta.
 It lists those of the Corps who died in action and in sickness.

 Lieutenant-Colonel Dugald McTavish Lumsden was formally appointed Commandant in March 1900, with Lieutenant-Colonel Eden Showers from the Surma Valley Light Horse as second in command.
 Showers was succeeded by Major Henry Chamney in late April 1900.

-This unit should not be confused with another horse regiment, the famous Guides Cavalry, which was founded by Harry Burnett Lumsden, whose surname was eventually added to that regimental title too: Queen Victoria's Own Guides Cavalry (Lumsden's).
+This unit should not be confused with another regular Indian Army cavalry regiment, the famous Guides Cavalry, which was founded by Harry Burnett Lumsden, and whose surname was eventually added to that regimental title too: Queen Victoria's Own Guides Cavalry (Lumsden's).